tomitola01/Low-Cost-Swarm-Robotics-Solution/README.md

 Further improvements to the hardware and software implementation, cost breakdown and more can be found in the final report for the project.

 ## Getting started
+1. Print the PCB then solder headers and componens as described in Section 5 of the report.
+2. Upload main_send.py to one robot and main_rec.py the rest of the robots in the swarm.
+3. Set up luminous red, green and blue objects to be found.